InfinityMod/fritzbox7412_openwrt_bin/README.md

 IP-Address: 192.168.1.70<br>
 Subnetmask: 255.255.255.0<br>

-2) Connect to OpenWrt system as router shell:
+2) Connect in shell to OpenWrt router system:
     ~~~
     ssh 192.168.1.1 -l root
     ~~~
-3) Run on router system:
+3) Run via the router shell:
     ~~~
     fritz_tffs_nand -d /dev/mtd1 -n linux_fs_start
     ~~~
 4) If command responses "0" proceed with the next step.
-Otherwise power off router and perform a router update via web-shell.
+Otherwise power off the router and perform a router update via the webinterface.
 Restart at 1) to load OpenWrt again into ram.

-5) In a new shell run the command to transfer the sysupgrade binary to the router:
+5) In a new shell window run this command to transfer the sysupgrade binary to the router:
     ~~~
     scp /path/to/openwrt-lantiq-xrx200-avm_fritz7412-squashfs-sysupgrade.bin root@192.168.1.1:/root/openwrt-lantiq-xrx200-avm_fritz7412-squashfs-sysupgrade.bin
     ~~~

-6) Make your install OpenWrt on the NAND flash instert in your routers shell:
+6) Install OpenWrt on the NAND flash via your routers shell:
     ~~~
     sysupgrade -v ./openwrt-lantiq-xrx200-avm_fritz7412-squashfs-sysupgrade.bin
     ~~~